mortendahl/rust-paillier/README.md

 ### Key generation

-Key generation is optional as it is currently only implemented when using [RAMP](https://github.com/Aatch/ramp) as the underlying arithmetic library.
+Key generation is optional as it is currently only implemented when using [RAMP](https://github.com/Aatch/ramp) or [GMP](https://github.com/fizyk20/rust-gmp) as the underlying arithmetic library.

 While included by default it may be excluded using parameter
 ```